Opinion | No, America’s infrastructure is not ‘crumbling’

 The American Society of Civil Engineers, a pro-construction lobby, issues quadrennial, and unflattering, “report cards” on U.S. infrastructure, frequently cited in support of the “crumbling” talking point.
 The ASCE’s 2021 report card gave the United States a C-.

 But that was the best grade in 20 years.
-“Five category grades — aviation, drinking water, energy, inland waterways, and ports — went up, while just one category — bridges — went down,” relative to ASCE’s 2017 report card, the organization acknowledged.
+“Five category grades — aviation, drinking water, energy, inland waterways, and ports — went up, while just one category — bridges — went down” relative to ASCE’s 2017 report card, the organization acknowledged.

 That lone downgrade (from C+ to C) occurred despite a decline in the share of highway bridges the U.S. government rates as “poor,” to just 7.5 percent, concentrated in lightly traveled rural areas.
 The ASCE complained, nevertheless, that “the rate of improvements has slowed,” while a small percentage of the nation’s bridges slipped from “good” to “fair.”
 (Both “good” and “fair” denote safe, usable structures.)